Low-Rank Sparse Attention (Lorsa)

 int |

-Maximum context length / sequence length | Required |
+Maximum context length. | Required |

-Number of Value Heads
+Number of OV Heads

 Positional Embeddings